 Keep up with vet visits, vaccinations & Medication

-The most important thing you can do for your best bud’s health is take them to the vet regularly.
-Your veterinarian can go over any concerns you may have about hiking with your dog, and they can provide helpful insights into proper dog first aid.
-Check with your vet to make sure your dog’s vaccines, heartworm prevention, and flea and tick prevention are all current, as this can help them avoid serious health problems caused by things like a bite from another animal or drinking bad water.
+Check with your vet to make sure your dog’s vaccines, heartworm prevention, and flea and tick prevention are all current, as this can help them avoid serious health problems caused by things like a bite from another animal or drinking bad water (yes, dogs can get Giardia).
 And of course, you should have a plan for administering any medication your dog needs on extended hiking trips.

 ID Tags & Microchips

-Be Prepared to Keep your Dog on a leash
+Be prepared to keep your Dog on a leash

-Many wilderness areas require dogs to be leashed, usually on a lead no longer than 6 feet, for a number of reasons.
-Often these rules are in place to protect wildlife or sensitive ecosystems.
-Or it could be that it’s a high-traffic area, and keeping your dog on a leash will help others enjoy their time on trail.
 Whatever the reason may be, it’s important to follow these rules for the safety of you, your dog, other hikers, and local flora and fauna.
-In areas where leashes aren’t required, it’s still a good idea to leash your dog near fast moving water, steep drop offs, or when you see another trail user (whether it’s another hiker or wildlife).
+In areas where leashes aren’t required, it’s still a good idea to leash your dog near fast-moving water, steep drop-offs, or when you see another trail user (whether it’s another hiker or wildlife).
 Keep in mind that your dog may be very friendly, but that doesn’t mean all dogs are or that everyone wants your dog to approach them.

 Don’t take your dog where it isn’t allowed

-Do some training with your dog ahead of time
+train with your dog ahead of time

 Before you head into the wilderness, work with your dog on basic commands.
-We recommend having your dog be proficient with come, leave it, sit, and stay.
-Good recall (come) is especially important if your dog is going to be off-leash at all so you can call them back if they wander a little too far from you or you need to leash them quickly.
+We recommend having your dog be proficient with come, leave it, sit, and stay in highly distracting environments.
+Good recall (come) is especially important if your dog is going to be off-leash at all, so you can call them back if they wander a little too far from you or you need to leash them quickly.
 “Leave it” is also important so you can regain their attention if they’re tempted to chase wildlife or nibble at something potentially dangerous.
-Remember to train for the situation in a controlled environment beforehand, not in the actual situation.
-When the time comes to put your dog’s skills to the test on the trail, make sure you pack along plenty of training treats to reward good behavior.

 Start Small